Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Banff streetscape showing mixed architecture, from original log buildings to Swiss chalet style, Banff, Alberta - 51.1775°N 115.5712°W

-Every building here in Banff has a height restriction.
+Every building here in Banff is subject to the "Cascade Alignment."

 An Equestrian Adventure: Where Horses Outnumber Parking Spots